syncfusion-content/javascript-docs/js/api/ejDropDownList.md

 This property is used to sort the Items in the DropDownList.
-By default, it will sort the items in an ascending order.
+By default, it sorts the items in an ascending order.

 Default Value: